Adlink-ROS/ros_menu/README.md

     - distro_name: the name of the ROS 2 you are using.
     - ros2_path: the path where you ros is, may look like this: /opt/*
     domain_id: $ROS_DOMAIN_ID
-    ros2_cmds: any command you want to run every time using ROS 1.  _Remarks: `source_plugin dds_bashrc` is necessary every time using ROS2_
+    ros2_cmds: any command you want to run every time using ROS 1.  _Remarks: `source_plugin dds_bashrc` is necessary every time using ROS 2_
   - ROS2/ROS1_bridge:
     - ROS_version: bridge
     - ros1_version_name: the name of the ROS 1 you are using.